profile pic

 Acknowledgment

 Thanks to Saneef, Anantha Kumaran, Dhruva Sagar for reviewing the draft.
-And especially Arjun Karande for giving much needed critical feedback, and push to care.
+And especially Arjun Karande for giving much needed critical feedback.

 ...